 However, always be cautious since tides and current weather patterns can change hourly.
 You could smell the salt water, but the salinity of the rock pool seemed to be both fresh and salt water mixed together.

-Beware of water creatures
+Beware of Underwater creatures

 While unlikely, it’s always possible that there is marine wildlife that could be harmful to humans.
 These animals could include octopus, crustaceans, and jelly fish.